SPECIAL OFFER :

 The whole day is dedicated to the marvels of Lake Myvatn Nature Reserve known as one of Iceland’s most fascinating areas of natural beauty.
 On the way to Myvatn you must make a stop at the impressive waterfall Godafoss “The fall of the gods”.
 One of its main attractions near Myvatn is the Námaskarð geothermal area where you will find bubbling mud pools and hissing steam vents.
 You must not miss the Krafla area with the crater Víti and the Leirhnjúkur area.
 Later on you can venture a walk up to the top of Hverfjall crater or dip into the geothermal water of the natural baths located east of the Lake.

-Overnight in a campsite in Mývatn or Húsavik area.
+Overnight in a campsite in Mývatn or Húsavik area (camping fee not included).

 Today you will discover the East Fjords.
 Continue your drive through the the lunar landscape of Mödrudalur highlands until you reach the fertile valley of Hérað where the village of Egilsstadir lies.
 As you continue you might want to make a stop in the village of Djúpivogur, located in a charming setting.
 Now you continue along the fjords towards Southeast Iceland; at times the road hangs precariously high on the mountain slopes.
 Finally you drive through the tunnel of Almannaskard to arrive in the Höfn town.